alco/numspell/doc/TemplateSyntax.md

 * one of the special tokens (`^` or `$`)
 * a literal token (a simple string with no whitespace)
 * a matcher (&lt;matcher_name&gt;)
+* a phantom token (either literal token or a matcher enclosed in parentheses)

 There are two special tokens.
 One is _the caret_ (`^`).
 It can be used in a pattern only once and only as the first element.
 It doesn't match any elements